Protect your heart and arteries

 Your heart and blood vessels have to pump 5 liters of blood through your body every minute.
 To perform this unbelievable task, the heart muscle and the smooth muscle cells in the blood vessels need sufficient amounts of magnesium.

-3. Arginine, L-Carnitine, Choline und OPC enhance the production of NO
+3. Arginine, L-Carnitine, Choline and OPC enhance Nitric Oxide

-4. Vitamin C, Vitamin E, OPC und Copper
+4. Vitamin C, Vitamin E, OPC and Copper enhance elasticity of blood vessels

-Vitamin C and OPC have a very strenghtening effect on the connective tissue and enhance collagen production in the blood vessels.
-Together with Copper and Vitamin B6 it keeps the arterial walls stable and elastic.
+Vitamin C and OPC have an enormous strengthening effect on the connective tissue and in the body and also support the production of Collagen in the blood vessels.
+Together with Copper and Vitamin B6 they keep the arterial walls stable and elastic.

-Vitamin C, Vitamin E and OPC are strong antioxidans, which protect the inner layer of the arteries (Endothel) against free radicals and reduce inflammation, which may lead to arteriosclerosis.
+Vitamin C, Vitamin E and OPC are strong antioxidants, which protect the inner layer of the arteries (Endothel) against free radicals and reduce inflammation, which may lead to arteriosclerosis.

 5. Vitamin B6, Folic acid, Betain und Vitamin B12 reduce homocysteine

 Elevated homocysteine is considered a risk factor for arteriosclerosis and thrombosis and may tripple the risk of heart diseases.
-If certain B-vitamins are absent, homocystein is skyrocketing.
+If certain B-vitamins are absent, homocysteine is skyrocketing.

 The lower the level of folic acid in the blood, the greater the risk of a thrombosis.
 This has been proven by researchers at the Tufts University.
 Smokers need three times the amount of folic acid compared to non-smokers to maintain normal blood levels of folic acid.